AdobeDocs/experience-manager-learn.pt-BR/help/headless-tutorial/graphql/advanced-graphql/explore-graphql-api.md

                      "content": [
                        {
                          "nodeType": "text",
-                         "value": "Jacob Wester has been coordinating backpacking adventures for 3 years."
+                         "value": "Jacob Wester has been coordinating backpacking adventures for three years."
                        }
                      ]
                    }